Religious debates over the Harry Potter series: Challenges in the United States

-In September 2007, Pastor Ron Barker of St. Joseph Church in Wakefield, Massachusetts received international attention after pulling the books from the shelves of the parish's K-8 school.
+In September 2007, Pastor Ron Barker of St. Joseph Church in Wakefield, Massachusetts, received international attention after pulling the books from the shelves of the parish's K–8 school.
 According to the ALA, this was the first time the books were banned in Massachusetts.
 The Roman Catholic Archdiocese of Boston claimed this was an independent action in which the Church played no role.
-"It may be a great series, but for some it is a vehicle for entering into some occult practices," he said.
+"It may be a great series, but for some it is a vehicle for entering into some occult practices", he said.
 "Sorcery and witchcraft are not appropriate subjects for a Catholic school and I do not want parents or children thinking we approve of them in our library."
-He claimed his actions were no different from protecting children with a peanut allergy; "What I did is start a spiritual peanut butter ban on Harry Potter," he said.
+He claimed his actions were no different from protecting children with a peanut allergy; "What I did is start a spiritual peanut butter ban on Harry Potter", he said.

+Challenges in the Commonwealth

+In 2000, Carol Rookwood, headmistress of St Mary's Island Church of England Aided School in Chatham, Kent, England, banned the books from school grounds, saying that: "The Bible is very clear and consistent in its teachings that wizards, devils and demons exist and are very real, powerful and dangerous, and God's people are told to have nothing to do with them."
+In response, the chair of the Church of England's doctrine commission, Stephen Sykes, said: "The Church's position is that magic and sorcery are contrary to the Christian religion, Mrs Rookwood is absolutely right.
+[But] children who are capable of reading Harry Potter could be told not to take witchcraft seriously, or might even realise that for themselves."
+In July 2000, Birkenhead Primary School in Auckland, New Zealand, placed a ban on the Harry Potter novels being read aloud by teachers in class after parental complaints regarding the books' supposedly occult content.
+However, the ban was lifted after a number of students and parents complained.
+Also in 2000, Christian parents complained to the school board in Durham Region, Ontario, about Harry Potter and managed to get the books removed from school library shelves.
+The books were reinstated after a public outcry.